Visual-Urlang/Visual-Urlang/README.md

 End Function
 ```

-There is documentation be created in the Docs: Read it [here](doc/README.md).
+There is documentation be created in the Docs: Read it [here](Docs/README.md).

 ## Community
- - Contributors to Visual Urlang are welcomed.
+Contributors to Visual Urlang are welcomed.
+There is no formal code of conduct.
- - Contributors should behave in a Christian way.
+Anyone who wants to participate in the community should behave in a Christian
+way.
+If you are respectful and do not act egotistically, you are welcome to be
+part of the Visual Urlang community, regardless of your religion or other
+characteristics.

 ## Copying
-Visual Urlang is proprietary software.
-Licensing terms are detailed in the
+Visual Urlang is open source, the software is available under the Creative Commons
-End-User License Agreement, available in the file [EULA.md](EULA.md).
+CC-NC-SA 4.0 license.
+Please find a copy of the license in the file [EULA.md](EULA.md).

 The WSOM SDK is licensed under the Common Distribution and Development License
 (CDDL) version 1.1.
 Details are found in the file [WSOM_SDK/COPYING.md](WSOM_SDK/COPYING.md).